Michael Wong (singer): Duo with Victor Wong

 Entering from up to 30 singing competitions in town in a single year, where he managed to surface as the winner several times, were also the stepping stones to his successful singing career today.
 Finally noticed by Asia Pacific Music in the Pioneer karaoke contest, he started to learn Audio Engineering at Ocean Institute Of Audio Engineering during his contract with Asia Pacific Music as a recording artist.
 After his graduation, Michael produced his first album with two other college mates, Chan and Tan.
 With the joining of Victor Wong as a singer during that period, they submitted the album, with the theme song written by Michael, "掌心“ (The Palm) to Rock Records, which in turn, signed them up almost immediately.
 They then formed a duo group more commonly known in Malaysia as Michael & Victor or Guang Liang Pin Guan (光良品冠).
 In Taiwan and China, they were mostly known as Wu Yin Liang Pin (無印良品), a name given by their record label in Taiwan.

 The split

-The duo then arguably became the first Malaysians to attain much success in the music scene in Taiwan.
-Their albums managed to hit the top notch both locally and in Taiwan as their debut album went platinum in both Malaysia and Taiwan.
-After a few splendid and successful years together as a duo in the Chinese music scene, during which the pair secured countless awards for their success, Michael and Victor then decided it was time to part cordially and go their own ways in the music scene as solo singers in year 2000.
+The duo arguably became the first Malaysians to attain major success in the Taiwanese music scene.
+Their debut album went platinum in both Malaysia and Taiwan.
+After working as a duo for a few years together, during which the pair secured countless awards for their success, Michael and Victor decided it was time to part in 2000.